syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/tool-bar/tool-bar.md

 ## Customize toolbar buttons using CSS

-Customizing toolbar buttons in Syncfusion ASP.NET CORE Grid using CSS involves modifying the appearance of built-in toolbar buttons by applying CSS styles.
+Customizing toolbar buttons in Syncfusion ASP.NET Core Grid using CSS involves modifying the appearance of built-in toolbar buttons by applying CSS styles.
 This provides a flexible and customizable way to enhance the visual presentation of the toolbar and create a cohesive interface.

 The appearance of the built-in toolbar buttons can be modified by applying the following CSS styles.